OpenUpSA/ansible-config/README.md

 Add new admins to ansible's inventory

-1. Add their key to the `files` directory
+1. Add their key to the `files/ssh-keys` directory
 2. Add them to the correct user list:
   - An admin that should be on all hosts should be added to `all_hosts_admins` in `users.yml` and run
   - An admin for only specific hosts should be added to the list `host_extra_admins` for the relevant hosts in `hosts.yaml`